a-hagi613/easy-bank/docs.md

 5. **Integration with GitHub**: CodeQL is deeply integrated with GitHub.
 The results of the CodeQL analysis are available in the GitHub Security tab of the repository.

-6 **Regulatory Compliance**: CodeQL can help in achieving compliance with coding standards and regulations, which is particularly useful in industries like healthcare or finance.
+6. **Regulatory Compliance**: CodeQL can help in achieving compliance with coding standards and regulations, which is particularly useful in industries like healthcare or finance.

 This job performs a CodeQL (Code Query Language) analysis to find potential vulnerabilities in the code.
-It runs on the latest version of Ubuntu and depends on the `unit-tests` job.
+It runs on the latest version of Ubuntu and depends on the `unit-tests` job passing to fire off.

 ```yaml
 codeql-analysis: